hrisoved/ryff-wellbeing-scorer/README.md

 ## 📃 Logic Overview

-- The program reads `questions.csv`, which defines:
+- Loads metadata from a `.csv` file containing:
-  - The question text
+  - Question text
-  - Associated subscale
+  - Subscale category
-  - Whether the item is reverse-scored
+  - Reverse-scored flag
 - The user responds to each item using a **1–7 Likert scale**
-- After all responses:
+- After responses are collected:
-  - Reverse scoring is applied where appropriate
+  - Applies reverse scoring to items marked as reverse-scored
-  - A merged DataFrame is created with `ScoredResponse`
+  - Merges metadata with user responses into a single `ScoredResponse`DataFrame
-  - Subscale scores are calculated by grouping and summing
+  - Computes subscale scores by grouping responses and summing them
-- All outputs are saved as `.csv` files for easy reuse
+- All outputs are saved as `.csv` files for easy review or further analysis

 ---